skurelow/Numerical-Methods/README.md

 This file consists of numerous codes and functions used in 24-311: Numerical Methods at Carnegie Mellon University.

-Some topics include: matrix algebra, root finding methods, optimization
+Some topics include: derivative approximations, function approximations, matrix algebra, root finding methods, optimization.